British Bangladeshis: Employment

+In 2022, Bangladeshi and Pakistani women faced significant unemployment and economic inactivity challenges.
+The combined economic inactivity rate for these women was 48.1%, higher than that of other minority ethnic groups.
+Their unemployment rate reached 10.7% nationally and 16.9% in London, the highest among all women.
+Bangladeshi women experienced large gender pay gaps earning around 50% less than men.

+In 2025, unemployment rates among the Bangladeshi and Pakistani communities in the UK, particularly in London, remained among the highest, with 39.5% of working-age Bangladeshis and Pakistanis unemployed, the highest rate of any ethnic group in the capital.

 Education

 In December 2016, according to a Social Mobility Commission study, children of Bangladeshi origin are among the British Asians who 'struggle for top jobs despite better school results'.
 The UK's Social Mobility Commission commissioned an 'Ethnicity, Gender and Social Mobility' report with research carried out by academics from LKMco and Education Datalab which found that there has been an increase in educational attainment for Bangladeshi origin pupils in the UK and their performance has improved at a more rapid rate than other ethnic groups in recent years at almost every key stage of education.
 Almost half of young Bangladeshi people from the poorest quintile go to university.
 However, this is not reflected or translating in labour market outcomes because although young people from Bangladeshi backgrounds are more likely to "succeed in education and go to university," they are less likely to go on to "find employment or secure jobs in managerial or professional occupations."
 The report also found that female Bangladeshi graduations are less likely to gain managerial and professional roles than male Bangladeshis graduates, despite achieving at school.
 British Bangladeshi women earn less than other ethnic minority groups.

 Ofsted reports from secondary schools have shown that many Bangladeshi pupils are making significant progress, compared with other ethnic minority groups.
 Girls are more likely to do better in education than boys; 55% of girls are achieving 5 or more A*-C at GCSE, compared to 41% boys, as of 2004.
 The overall achievement rate for Bangladeshi pupils was 48%, compared with 53% for all UK pupils, in 2004.
 By 2013, the British Bangladeshi achievement rate (5 or more A*-C at GCSE) had increased considerably to 61%, compared to 56% for White British students and 51% for British Pakistani students.
 It was reported in 2014, there were a total of 60,699 graduates of Bangladeshi descent.
 In November 2015, an Institute for Fiscal Studies (IFS) report said that Bangladeshi children living in the UK have a nearly 49 per cent higher chance on average of a university education than white British pupils.